Multi-Task GRPO: Reliable LLM Reasoning Across Tasks: Introduction

 Addressing this challenge is non-trivial.
 Standard multi-task post-training that optimizes for average performance often leads to imbalanced outcomes \cite{chen2025self,akter2025nemotron}, where strong gains on some tasks mask stagnation on others as illustrated in \Cref{fig:intro}.
 Moreover, joint post-training of tasks can introduce negative transfer and task interference, where progress on certain tasks hinders learning on others \cite{wu2020understanding,yu2020gradient}.
 Together, these issues highlight the need for \emph{principled, robustness-aware optimization strategies} for multi-task post-training.

 In this work, we incorporate task-wise robustness directly into the multi-task RL post-training objective to promote balanced competence across tasks.
-To make this objective practical and effective in modern post-training pipelines, we propose \textbf{\algofull (\algo)}, a novel post-training algorithm with two key ideas.
-First, \algo{} employs \emph{improvement-aware task reweighting}, using both task-level rewards and task-wise improvement signals to improve worst-task performance and overall multi-task robustness without sacrificing the average performance.
+To make this objective operational in modern pipelines, we propose \textbf{\algofull (\algo)}, a novel post-training algorithm with two key ideas.
+First, it proposes \emph{improvement-aware task reweighting}, using both task-level rewards and task-wise improvement signals to improve worst-task performance and overall multi-task robustness without sacrificing the average performance.
 Second, it introduces a \emph{ratio-preserving, acceptance-aware batch construction mechanism} that enforces target task proportions in the training batch, ensuring that learned task weights translate into actual gradient signals (see \Cref{fig:intro} for illustration). \looseness=-1

 Similar robustness-aware objectives have been studied in other learning paradigms, including distributionally robust optimization and multi-task learning \cite{namkoong2016stochastic, sagawa2019distributionally, desideri2012multiple, yu2020gradient, liu2023famo}, as well as domain reweighting for large-scale pre-training \cite{oren2019distributionally, xie2023doremi, liu2024regmix, grangier2024task, diao2025climb}.
 These methods typically operate by adapting weights over tasks or data groups based on their losses to optimize a target objective.
 However, in the context of RL-based LLM post-training with GRPO, prompts whose rollouts receive identical rewards yield zero advantages and contribute no gradient to the policy update.
 Since the prevalence of such prompts varies across tasks, effective gradient contributions are dominated by tasks with more non-zero gradient prompts, even when weaker tasks are intentionally upweighted (see \Cref{fig:intro}).
 Moreover, the GRPO loss is unreliable for task reweighting since it takes similar values when a prompt’s rollouts are all correct or all incorrect.
 These challenges do not arise in prior settings and require algorithmic solutions beyond existing robust optimization techniques. \looseness=-1